google/pmax_best_practices_dashboard/walkthrough.md

 ## Introduction

-In this walkthrough, you'll generate OAuth credentials in preparation for the deployment of the pMaximizer.
+In this walkthrough, you'll generate OAuth credentials in preparation for the deployment of pMaximizer.

 <walkthrough-tutorial-difficulty difficulty="2"></walkthrough-tutorial-difficulty>
 <walkthrough-tutorial-duration duration="20"></walkthrough-tutorial-duration>